Colectica/cogs/docs/source/technical-guide/command-line/publish-sphinx.rst

 publish-sphinx
 ~~~~~~~~~~~~~~
-Generates documentation for the model including inbedded graphs of each item type and reusable type using the `publish-dot <../publish-dot/index.html>`_ command.
+Generates documentation for the model including inbedded graphs of each item type and composite type using the `publish-dot <../publish-dot/index.html>`_ command.

 Command Line Arguments
 ----------------------